questdb/flink-questdb-connector/readme.md

 ## FAQ
 Q: Why is QuestDB client not repackaged into a different Java package?<br/>
 A: QuestDB client uses native code, this makes repackaging hard.

+## TODO:
+- Publish to Maven Central for easy consumption